imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 To block IPs, you need to provide a list of valid absolute IPv4 addresses or IPv4 ranges in CIDR notation separated by a new line in the input - using the advanced security settings in the dashboard.

 Examples of valid input-
-- Absolute IPv4- `163.120.4.15`
+- Absolute IPv4 - `163.120.4.15`
-- IPv4 range using CIDR notation- `10.0.0.0/24`.
+- IPv4 range using CIDR notation - `10.0.0.0/24`.
 This blocks all IPs in range `10.0.0.0` to `10.0.0.255`.

 ## Geographic restriction

-ImageKit provides geographic restriction that allows you to restrict access to assets from your distribution at the country level.
+ImageKit provides geographic restriction that allows you to restrict access to assets at the country level.

 There are three options for geographic restriction-